Abstract Submission Information

 • Presentations that are recorded during the conference will be uploaded to the app when available for on-demand viewing.
 CSAM-SMCA has permission to use these videos for educational and marketing purposes by CSAM-SMCA.

 • Please do not submit an abstract if you are not confident that you will be able to give the presentation.
 Cancellations impose a serious burden on the development of the conference program and may negatively impact the overall quality of the program.
-If extenuating circumstances prevent the attendance of a presenter, please notify as soon as possible so the presentation can be removed from the program
+If extenuating circumstances prevent the attendance of a presenter, please notify as soon as possible so the presentation can be removed from the program.

-• Decisions regarding abstracts will be completed by May 6, 2024.
+• Decisions regarding abstracts will be completed by April 30, 2025.

 • Abstracts that are accepted:

-• Acceptance emails will be sent by May 10, 2024 to the Lead Author.
+• Acceptance emails will be sent by May 16, 2025 to the Lead Author.

-• Once the Lead Author has accepted to present, they will receive an email with the date and time of their presentation by July 5, 2024.
+• Once the Lead Author has accepted to present, they will receive an email with the date and time of their presentation by June 30, 2025.

-• All presenters must register for the conference and pay the registration fee before their presentation is finalized in the program
+• All presenters must register for the conference and pay the registration fee before their presentation is finalized in the program.

 • Abstracts that are not accepted: